-An IT Security Policy that should prohibit the sharing of passwords
+An IT Security Policy should prohibit the sharing of passwords

 Prohibition to sharing passwords is a basic internal control

 Every employee in history who has been convicted of theft, embezzlement, or other crime was hired as a trusted employee.
 This policy has nothing to do with trust.
-The Maine Attorney General’s office recently terminated the employment of an employee, licensed to practice law in Maine, who is accused in connection to a pornography violation.
+An Attorney General’s office recently terminated the employment of an employee, licensed to practice law, who was accused in connection to a pornography violation.
 Until this was brought to light, this lawyer was considered a trusted employee above reproach.
-I am not interested in discussing anything related to trusting employees.

 Are passwords inadvertently shared?
 Probably.
 Does that make it right or smart?
 No.

 Password sharing creates accountability and non-repudiation issues as User A, connected to the network with the credentials of User B, can access User B’s data and applications; send emails in their name, etc…

 In the case when an employee has a planned leave, emails can simply be forwarded to another person.
 In the event an employee is sick, they can usually manage to log on, activate the forwarding feature, and log off.
 In an emergency situation, the help desk can perform this action.